 Section Six: Engaging Parents, Caregivers, and Community

-Prince William County Public Schools (PWCS) is committed to ensuring that every student graduates on time with the knowledge, skills, and habits of mind necessary for a thriving future.
+PWCS is committed to ensuring that every student graduates on time with the knowledge, skills, and habits of mind necessary for a thriving future.
 As part of our strategic plan and in accordance with the requirements of the VLA, PWCS has outlined several initiatives to engage parents and caregivers in the development and implementation of student reading plans based on diagnostic screener results.

 Student Reading Plans

 - Parent Webinar: Prior to the administration of the VALLSS (Virginia Assessment of Learning and Literacy for Students) screener, PWCS will hold a webinar.
-This webinar will outline the purpose of VALLSS and highlight the differences between the new screener and the previously used PALS (Phonological Awareness Literacy Screening).
+This webinar will outline the purpose of VALLSS and highlight the differences between the new screener and the previously used PALS Phonological Awareness Literacy Screening.

 - Multilingual Communication: All written correspondence from the division will be translated into necessary languages.
 This ensures that parents and caregivers receive information in a language they understand.